Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/externals/string.md

 - `english` - English string
 - `german` - German string
 - `polish` - Polish string
-- `return` - string in the current language
+- `return` - string in the current language, as it is set in Union

 ## Str_GetLocalizedStringEx
 Returns a string in the current language, otherwise in English.